Ahmed-H300/PHP-Labs/README.md

 ## lab 4

 lab 4 is to make form that is submitted to another page by POST Request and saved into DataBase and shown on table with abiltity to edit and delte and validation and using session to save data and using cookies to save data

+## lab 5

+lab 4 is to make form that is submitted to another page by POST Request and saved into DataBase and shown on table with abiltity to edit and delte and validation and using session to save data and using cookies to save data and make data base object orinted